 Standard Account Classifications

-A lot of trading firms, such as CapitalCore, will have tiered account structures to suit traders with different capital and experience levels.
+Many trading firms, such as CapitalCore, offer tiered account structures to suit traders with varying capital and experience levels.
 Usually, these consist of:

 Classic/Basic Accounts